 Create an aesthetic.
 This transfers into your online persona.
-Having a visually pleasing looking feed is incredibly important.
-Keeping post and filters consistent but remembering to mix it up is key.
+Having a visually pleasing-looking feed is incredibly important.
+Keeping posts and filters consistent but remembering to mix it up is key.

 Twitter is great for short blurbs, updates, and links to blogs because of the 240 characters limit.
 With added features like videos, images, links, polls it is extremely engaging.
 It’s also easy to interact with users on this platform by mentioning users in your posts along with liking and retweeting tweets.

-According to Pew’s findings, the typical Twitter user continues to be an 18-29 year-old educated minority with a well-paying job and is slightly more likely to be male than female https://www.adweek.com/digital/twitter-user-demographics/ This younger demographic fits into the millennial generation.
-Where Millennial’s use Instagram as more of “highlight reel”, twitter showcases more raw, funny and honest life situations.
+According to Pew’s findings, the typical Twitter user continues to be an 18-29-year-old educated minority with a well-paying job and is slightly more likely to be male than female https://www.adweek.com/digital/twitter-user-demographics/ This younger demographic fits into the millennial generation.
+Where Millennial’s use Instagram as more of a “highlight reel”, Twitter showcases more raw, funny, and honest life situations.

 LinkedIn host the older demographics and usually most educated groups.
-This platforms for professional content, but this doesn’t mean any less creative.
+These platforms are for professional content, but this doesn’t mean any less creative.